 The returns of flexible-credit funds have drivers across geographies, sectors and instruments, which allows investors to access an increasingly globalised credit market.
 In a world where the global stock of negative-yielding bonds stands at $17tn, investors need access to a variety of instruments to capture income.

 Flexibility can also help investors achieve a level of downside protection during periods of instability and reduced liquidity.
 Unconstrained strategies can preserve capital by allocating to less risky parts of the market or using defensive option-based strategies during sell-offs, enabling them to take advantage of opportunities when valuations inevitably become distressed.

 Investors taking a flexible approach have been rewarded by superior risk-adjusted returns.
-The aggregate Sharpe ratio of flexible bond funds is higher than that of government, corporate and high-yield bonds (see figure 1).
+The aggregate Sharpe ratio2 of flexible bond funds is higher than that of government, corporate and high-yield bonds (see figure 1).